-- 1. The proposed project is located in the RR-2 residential zoning district, an area designated for residential uses.
+1. The proposed project is located in the RR-2 residential zoning district, an area designated for residential uses.
 The proposed project has been reviewed for conformance with the LCP by the Planning Department, City Biologist, City Environmental Health Administrator, City Public Works Department, City Coastal Engineer, City geotechnical staff, WD29, and LACFD.
-The City Council finds that the variance requests are not supported by the evidence and as a result does not make the findings required.
-Due to the height and two-thirds rule departures from the LIP requirements, and failure to obtain variances from these requirements, the project is not consistent with the LCP. - 2.
-Based on review of the plans, evidence shows the Appellant could redesign and reduce the size, bulk, visual impacts, and height of the proposed structure.
+The City Council finds that the variance requests are not supported by the evidence, and that the Applicant/Appellant has not met its burden and as a result does not make the findings required.
+Due to the height and two-thirds rule departures from the LIP requirements, and failure to obtain variances from these requirements, the project is not consistent with the LCP.

+2. Based on review of the plans, evidence shows the Appellant could redesign and reduce the size, bulk, visual impacts, and height of the proposed structure.
 As a result, the general CDP findings cannot be made and the project would not be the least environmentally damaging alternative.
-An alternative design could lower the overall height of the proposed structure, reduce the scope, number and/or type of variances required, and reduce impacts on the environment and visual impacts which are an environmental impact.
-It is anticipated that an alternative project would offer environmental advantages-and could provide additional benefits/reduce the negative environmental impacts of the project.
+An alternative design could lower the overall height of the proposed structure, reduce the scope, number and/or type of variances required, and reduce impacts on the environment and visual impacts which are also an environmental impact.
+It is anticipated that an alternative project would offer environmental advantages and could provide additional benefits/reduce the negative environmental impacts of the project.